shyamjos/shyamjos.github.io/posts/_posts/2016-05-16-Hacking-Airtel-wifi-Router-for-fun-and-profit-.md

 ---

- Some of the wifi routers (especially beetel models) provided by airtel broadband is paired with two SSIDs(Access point), One is actual SSID for internet access and another one is MGMNT which used by airtel for maintenance / automatic configuration.
+ Some of the wifi routers (especially beetel models) provided by airtel broadband is paired with two SSIDs(Access point), One is an actual SSID for internet access and another one called MGMNT, which is used by airtel for maintenance / automatic configuration.
- The default key for MGMNT is `0987654321` which is hard-coded into the router's firmware and the stupidest part is there is no option to disable it.
+ The default key for MGMNT is `0987654321`, which is hard-coded into the router's firmware and the stupidest part is there is no option to disable it.

 ![router hacking](/assets/img/hardcoded-password-meme.jpg){: .align-right}